I think it was Algonquin park

-Gordie’s been reminding me how I once thought my country was that place just outside of here, where wind lifts up the waves on Lake Ontario and on Huron, the freshwater sea.
-How we live along the North’s southern edge, with Canada geese, deer, coyotes, chickadees, and where pelicans fly overhead like an air force squadron in the Saskatchewan summer.
-Even the groundhogs and squirrels seem freer two hours north of Ottawa, four hours north of Toronto, 20 minutes north of Regina.
+Gord was reminding me how I once thought my country was that place just outside of here, where wind lifts up the waves on Lake Ontario and on Huron, the freshwater sea.
+How we live along the north’s southern edge, with Canada geese, deer, coyotes, chickadees, and pelicans that fly overhead like an air force squadron in the Saskatchewan summer.
+Even the groundhogs and squirrels seem freer just north of here—two hours north of Ottawa, four hours north of Toronto, 20 minutes north of Regina.

-I used to think that place could be as soft and sweet as young bluebirds learning to fly on prairie fields, dipped in the colour of azure sky.
-I thought it was about us helping each other survive on the edge of land you mostly can’t live on.
-That we would not set out alone but always with a friend to keep each other safe—self-reliance being an illusion in vast, cold places.
+I used to think this country could be as soft and sweet as young bluebirds learning to fly on prairie fields, dipped in the colour of azure sky.
+I thought it was about us helping each other survive on the edge of land we settlers mostly can’t live on, where we would not set out alone but always with a friend to keep each other safe—self-reliance being an illusion in vast, cold places.

-Then I started to see fewer stars and more satellites up above; fewer horizons and more steel transmission towers marching in lockstep into the cities; more highways with line after line of cars.
-A pinched, stodgy and secretive government casting a grey pall.
+Then I started to see fewer stars and more satellites up above, fewer horizons and more steel transmission towers marching in lockstep into the cities, more highways with line after line of cars.
+Our country was under the power of a pinched, stodgy and secretive government, casting a grey pall.

-There is cold, still air at the tops of pines and firs that rise up along Highway 7 north to Peterborough and along Highway 60 up to Killaloe.
+There is cold, still air at the tops of pines and firs rising up along Highway 7 north to Peterborough and Highway 60 up to Killaloe.
 There are deep-dark green and blue lakes.
 But what about the shacks that pass for houses in those little towns where no one driving through can figure out how you’d make a living?
-Maybe there, the wind is nothing.
-Pines and firs not worth thinking about.
-Wild strawberries are for the birds.
-You’d be looking for a signal from the cities, a new transmission, currents of life.
+For us city dwellers, these towns among the wild, open spaces represent our dreams—of living differently, leaving behind traffic and the grind of work, day after day.
+But maybe there, the wind that feels so fresh to us is nothing special.
+The pines and firs not worth thinking about.
+The wild strawberries for the birds.
+Maybe in a quiet little town north of here, you’d be looking for a signal from the shiny cities, a new transmission and current of life.

-This country was meant to provide gold and furs to the Empire, which sent off its merchants and soldiers for that purpose.
-Behind them came refugees and immigrants from Ireland, Scotland, England, France, Germany, Poland, Ukraine, Iceland, China, Japan, India; folks from Africa who came to escape slavery and fight for that Empire in exchange for land.
+This country was meant to provide food and furs to the Empire, which sent off its merchants and soldiers for that purpose.
+Behind them came refugees and immigrants from Ireland, Scotland, England, France, Germany, Poland and Iceland; people stolen from Africa who came north to defend the Empire in exchange for land.
 Is that our heritage?
-Beaver pelts and gold mines?
+Beaver pelts and fish?
 Timber and diamonds; uranium and oil?

-What about the east coast Mik’maq; the Haudenosaunee—the Mohawk, Cayuga, Seneca, Oneida, Onondaga and Tuscarora?
-The Algonquins of Ontario and Quebec?
-The Mississauga?
-The Cree of Quebec, Ontario and the prairies?
-The Saulteaux, the Dakota, the Siksika, the Dene, the Haisla, Heiltsuk, Haida, Tlingit, Shuswap, Nlaka’pamux, and on and on and on?
+What about the Mik’maq, the Innu, the Haudenosaunee—the Mohawk, Cayuga, Seneca, Oneida, Onondaga and Tuscarora?
+The Algonquins, Saulteaux, Dakota, Siksika, Dene, Haisla, Heiltsuk, Haida, Tlingit, Shuswap, Nlaka’pamux, and on and on?
 They have always been here.
-Since before Columbus and Cartier, and shiploads of people searching for home; people who mistook the land for an empty place, and friends for enemies; saw fields for growing wheat and potatoes instead of wide-open space.
-People wanting fences and roads; treaties and land deeds; cows, pigs and sheep.
+Since before Columbus and Cartier, and the shiploads of people searching for home; people who mistook the land for an empty place.
+People who saw fields for growing wheat and potatoes instead of for hunting and fishing or for gathering medicines.
+People wanting fences and roads, treaties and land deeds, cows, pigs and sheep.
 Not buffalo or even Canada geese.

-Gordie makes me think of a Canada I used to love; one that listens to the Hip all day, where 11 million people tune into a concert.
 I used to admire the idea of Canada.
-Not the constitution; or smug multiculturalism; or nice houses and safe streets for fortunate ones.
+Not the constitution, smug multiculturalism or nice houses and safe streets for fortunate ones.
 But what’s here, on the edge of things, just below where the north begins.

-Gordie doesn’t know what Canada is any more than I do.
-He writes about it anyway; goes on the adventure, and finds himself on a ferry covered in ice in the Atlantic Ocean, somewhere between Nova Scotia and Newfoundland.
-He holds hands with the girl from Thompson, Manitoba; so rosy-cheeked with her hair flying under the edges of her toque.
-He meets polar bears, black bears, black ice; black and white checkerboard floors; one third of his country singing for him in darkened halls, taverns and city streets on a Saturday night.
+Gord didn’t know what Canada is any more than I do.
+He wrote about it anyway so he could stay on the adventure.
+He found himself on a ferry covered in ice in the Atlantic Ocean, somewhere between Nova Scotia and Newfoundland.
+He held hands with the girl from Thompson, Manitoba—she was so rosy-cheeked with her hair flying under the edges of her toque.
+He met polar bears, black bears and black ice; black and white checkerboard floors; one-third of his country singing for him in darkened halls, taverns and city streets on a Saturday night.

-The adventure is touching the icy border where it all begins, feeling cold air come down from the roof of the forest; driving to unexpected places, where little towns are falling apart and no one can figure it out, how do they survive up there; what do they hear in the wind?
+The adventure is touching the icy border where it all begins, feeling cold air come down from the roof of the forest.
+The adventure is driving to unexpected places, where little towns are falling apart and no one can figure it out, how do they survive up here?
+What do they hear in the wind?